Welcome to Out of the FOG

 When you open an account at Out of the FOG you will be asked to create an account name and provide a valid email address.
 An email will be sent to you which will ask you to confirm your registration.
 After you have completed this step you will be able to post to topics.
 Posting under multiple accounts or under account names containing solicitations, offensive or adult-oriented references is not permitted.

 Posters from certain domains who have a track record of generating non-permissible content are prevented from creating accounts.
 If you have trouble creating an account try using an email address from a more reputable provider.

-Deleting an account can't be reversed by the moderators and shouldn't be requested unless the member is sure they will not want access to the account again.
+Deleting an account can't be reversed shouldn't be done unless the member is sure they will not want access to the account again.
 Note that deleting an account will not delete your posts.
 Anyone wishing to rejoin after deleting their account will need to sign up with a new account.